 Paul Fishman, freelance writer and editor

 I write features, reviews and stories, and work on all sorts of commercial and educational projects as a copywriter.
-My writing interests include history, literature, current affairs, science, and food and drink, but then there’s usually some way into a subject—as often as not, boredom is a failure of imagination.
+My writing interests include history, literature, TV and film, current affairs, science, and food and drink, but then there’s usually some way into a subject—as often as not, boredom is a failure of imagination.

 I copy-edit journal articles, books and associated academic text; edit and rewrite copy for websites, brochures and educational and promotional material, adding headlines, straplines, standfirsts, pull quotes and the like as required; provide editorial advice.
-I’m equally comfortable editing work by non-native English speakers and sophisticated native speakers.
+I’m equally comfortable editing work by non-native English speakers and sophisticated native speakers

 More information and contact